-5. While one can lose weight without vigorous exercise, consistent physical activity and calorie restriction can help you achieve long-term management.
+5. While you can lose weight without vigorous exercise, consistent physical activity and calorie restriction can help you achieve long-term management.
 Exercises will help reduce excessive calories that you cannot shed via diet alone, highlighting the importance of staying active.

 Short-term exercising and eating healthy foods is not enough for long-term weight management.
 These strategies should become a habit, a way of life.
 However, you are likely to experience an occasional setback, but instead of giving up entirely, simply start fresh the next day!

 Try Rite’s slim gummy vitamin supplements to manage your weight.